google/benchmark/README.md

 BENCHMARK(BM_ManualTiming)->Range(1, 1<<17)->UseManualTime();
 ```

-There is also a second overload of `UseManualTime`, which allows the user to pass an arbitrary unit name, an optional scaling multiplier for those units, and a way to convert those units to a cost that will be used by Benchmark internally to determine maximum iterations/initial iteration cost and similar:
+There is also a second overload of `UseManualTime`, which allows the user to pass an arbitrary unit name, an optional scaling multiplier for those units, and (optionally) a way to convert those units to a cost that will be used by Benchmark internally to determine maximum iterations/initial iteration cost and similar:

 ```c++
 #include <cstddef>